 - Fully cooked veggies: diced cooked broccoli, sautéed mushrooms, bell peppers

 Can I Use Sweet Potatoes?

 Sure can!
 Leftover mashed sweet potatoes are a great substitution.
 Don’t use sweet potato casserole though – too many other variables.
 If you go the sweet potato route, consider mixing in pecans and sweet baking spices like cinnamon or nutmeg.

-Did you make these mashed potato waffles?
+Did you make these Leftover Mashed Potato Waffles?
 I’d love to know how they turned out!
-Leave a comment and a rating below!
+Leave a comment and a rating below.

 While you’re at it, let’s be friends – follow me on Pinterest and Instagram for the latest and greatest.